The Coronavirus and your employees

 The employer may refuse to pay sick leave if the employee has been absent for more than two consecutive days or on more than two occasions during an eight-week period (see section 23 of the BCEA) unless the employee produces a medical certificate issued and signed by a medical practitioner.

 Where an employee has exhausted their sick in their respective 3-year cycle, they may apply for annual leave.
-Section 20 of the BCEA provides, as a general rule, that an employee is entitled to 21 consecutive days’ leave during a 12-month annual leave cycle.
+Section 20 of the BCEA provides, as a rule, that an employee is entitled to 21 consecutive days’ leave during a 12-month annual leave cycle.

 Both sick leave and annual leave are paid by the employer.